TACHOGRAPH: WHAT IS IT AND HOW DOES IT WORK?

 One of the following actions could carry a fine of 2,001 € to 4,000 €.

-• Do not use the tachograph
+• Not using the tachograph

-• Using an unapproved tachograph
+• Using a non-approved tachograph

-• Lack of a digital tachograph
+• Lacking a digital tachograph

 SELECT A CATEGORY